jerpint/bigearthnet/README.md

 For additional parameters such as speciying to do the evaluation on a gpu, run:

     python eval.py --help for additional parameters.

+# Sample Notebook

+You can view a sample notebook [here](https://colab.research.google.com/drive/1ijpM9RmvfUaBkfHsdgphmkdl9EY8BLSp#scrollTo=IlUOy0wEljwz).
+While this codebase is meant to be run on a dedicated machine with GPUs, you can also follow the setup in the notebook to run models from within colab.

+Note that viewing results within tensorboard won't be possible from colab, but you can download the outputs/ folder locally to view them.